mathildejutras/BGC-obs-trends/README.md

 # BGC-obs-trends
 Scripts to calculate ocean biogeochemical trends based on oceanic observations

 This repository contains scripts that were used to produce the results presented in manuscript Jutras et al., (in prep), some required data, and processed results.
+Running these scripts requires a Python installation with the packages listed below.

 List of scripts: